-Andrea Luka Zimmerman is a filmmaker, artist, and educator.
+Andrea Luka Zimmerman is a filmmaker, artist, and cultural activist.

 Andrea Luka Zimmerman grew up in the largest council estate in Munich and left school at 16.
 After coming to London in 1991, she went to Central St. Martins College of Art.
 She won the 2014 Artangel Open award for her collaborative project Cycle with Adrian Jackson (of Cardboard Citizens).
 Her feature essay film Taskafa: Stories of the Street (66mins, 2013), a film about resistance and co-existence and voiced by John Berger, from his novel King, is told through the lives of the street dogs of Istanbul.
 It premiered at the city’s international film festival, and in the UK at the London Film Festival.